Hindpool Retail Parks: Cornmill Crossing

 Cornmill Crossing is the newest addition to the Hindpool Retail Parks complex.
 Despite it only being home to two units, both are amongst the larger stores in the area.
 Planning permission for the retail park was sought in January 2007 for the 10186 m2 site which was formerly occupied by United Utilities water works, the plans were quickly approved to following month.
 An archeological dig was conducted by Greenlane Archeology of Ulverston.
 This was to uncover the remains of a steam cornmill built in 1870, but demolished in 1972 following a fire in the building which had stood empty for five years.
 The complex was designed by Craig and Green Architects and built in under a year.
 B&Q were the first top open their doors in July 2008, the new 'Mini Warehouse' was built to replace a rundown superstore on nearby Duke Street, the B&Q contains roughly 6800 m2 of retail space - including a 1400 m2 garden centre and 740 m2 builders' yard.
 The other unit in Cornmill Park - a JJB Sports Superstore, Fitness Club and Gym opened in September 2008.
 The two story building has a total floor area of 3914 m2 and includes a 20 m long swimming pool.
 The store and fitness club now goes by the name DW Sports Fitness after it was acquired by Dave Whelan in March 2009.
-Also worth of note is the supermarket Morrisons which is located more or less next to Cornmill Crossing, only separated by Michaelson Road Bridge.